ahecha-co/ahecha/Readme.md

-in another, this most of the time brings friction and also is error prone, changing a property in the backend could break the frontend, so you need to careful test all the app and write tests to cover everything, this is somewhere where Rust shines, you can easily write tests but you don't need to write too much extensive tests because the rust compiler do a lot of checks for you.
+in another, this most of the time brings friction and also is error prone, changing a property in the backend could break the frontend, so you need to careful test all the app and write tests to cover everything, this is somewhere where Rust shines, you can easily write tests but you don't need to write extensive tests because the rust compiler do a lot of checks for you.

-If you use something like [next.js](https://nextjs.org) you have one language for both, but the issue for me is that is written in Javascript/Typescript, with the later you have type checks at compile time but you lose that benefit when transpiling to Javascript to deploy your app, also another issue I have with the Javascript ecosystem is the tooling, if you don't use vanilla JS you are mostly
+If you use something like [next.js](https://nextjs.org) you have use the same language for both, but the issue for me is that is written in Javascript/Typescript, with the later you have type checks at compile time but you lose that benefit when transpiling to Javascript to deploy your app, also another issue I have with the Javascript ecosystem is the tooling, if you don't use vanilla JS you are mostly